-Because the Australian Shepherd Corgi Mix is a cross between two breeds of herding dogs, it has a strong desire to seek out and herd prey.
+Because the Australian Shepherd Corgi Mix is a cross between two breeds of herding dogs, he strongly desires to seek out and herd prey.
 Both dogs have similar body shapes except for Corgi's short legs.

-Don't be fooled by its small size!
+Don't be fooled by his small size!
 Although the Australian Shepherd is more obedient than the Corgi, both breeds are highly intelligent, resulting in an equally intelligent hybrid.

-The Australian Shepherd is a herding breed, however, despite its name, it is not an Australian breed.
+The Australian Shepherd is a herding breed, however, despite his name, he is not an Australian breed.
 This dog is actually from the United States of America.

 He is descended from dogs brought to the American West by Basques from the Spanish Pyrenees region.

 Although the exact roots of their name are unknown, it is believed that Australian immigrants who worked with these dogs for sheep herding gave them their names.
 They were nevertheless used in the American West to herd cattle.

 Breeders in the upper regions of the western United States, such as the Rocky Mountain region, have had great success with the dogs and have found that they thrive in the region's dry, thin air, even at high altitudes.